1oanna/node.js/README.md

 Follow the anatomy of the project

-Make sure your code is not DRY
+Make sure your code is DRY

 Follow the REST design principles: use the proper method, response status codes, and consistent URL paths